pnp/copilot-prompts/samples/word-write-prompt-guidance-best-practices-prompt/readme.md

 ## Summary

+It provides a template prompt that users can customize by replacing variables in brackets with specific tool names, business roles, and department names.
+This helps tailor the guidance to specific use cases.

 ## Prompt💡

 Write guidance about {Gen AI tool of choice} prompt best practices oriented to {business role} in the {XYZ} department.
 Include at least two practical examples (prompts) with each prompting best practice.